skooter500/OOP-2020-2021/assignments.md

 Your assignment can be a game or just a visual art piece.
 You can make your assignment respond to whatever music is playing or it can be something inspired by a particular piece of music.
 I expect you to have to do self directed learning on the project and come up with ideas and code that we haven't done in the class.

-I will need you to make a youtube video demonstrating your assignment and write a document in markdown format with the following sections:
+You need to make a youtube video demonstrating your assignment and write a document in markdown format with the following sections:

 - What your assignment does
 - What the controls are